Master's Degree in Health Informatics and Management

 degree program, and the certificate courses with a grade of "B" or better are then accepted as credits towards the master's degree.

-In addition to the Master's Degree program, UMass Lowell offers three
+In addition to the Master's Degree program, UMass Lowell offers two

 4-course graduate-level certificate programs:

 These certificate programs are

 designed to help professionals acquire advanced knowledge and skills while pursuing studies beyond

 their Bachelor's Degree.
 They allow individuals to explore graduate education without committing to the

 full master's degree program.
 The courses completed in the certificate program with a grade of "B" or better can also be